 Privos Capital and our family office partners could not be successful without the support and world-wide expertise of a wide range of professionals on every continent who collaborate with us to provide services and expertise to our family office partners that Privos, by choice, does not provide, including law firms, investment banks, accounting firms, management consulting firms, risk management firms, portfolio managers, wealth and investment advisors, CPAs, production companies, talent agencies, public relations, third party marketers, placement agents, chartered accounts, restructuring, technology, concierge services, private jet or aviation services, global security, investigation, investment management, and other service professionals.

 Privos Capital works with our family office partners to manage risk in their global portfolio companies, funds and world-wide businesses.
 Clearly, in our 24/7 world, managing risk is difficult for the most sophisticated family office.
 If JP Morgan’s Jamie Dimon, one of the finest CEOs in the world, failed to stop the rouge London Whale traders who, as reported in the financial press, allegedly amassed growing positions in complex derivatives, painted the tape, ignored risk limits, misled management, and speculated their way into trouble five years after the collapse of Lehman and three years after the passage of Dodd-Frank Act, how does a family office with much more limited means than a global bank manage risk across their holdings, funds, and portfolio companies?
 That is the question our family office partners struggle with on a daily basis and turn to Privos for sound, practical advice and guidance on a wide range of risk management issues.
+Put another way, if your family office does not have access to Blackrock's Aladdin, what are you to do?

 For an international family office, risk management is about controlling operations, supervising your employees, maintaining adequate risk controls, being transparent to the market, and employing the best team of professional to guide you through times of market calm and turmoil.
 Family offices must have sophisticated, professional advisers and lawyers counseling them on international counter-party risk, regulatory compliance, Anti-Money Laundering (AML), Office of Foreign Assets Control (OFAC) compliance, as well as Bank Secrecy Act (BSA), the U.S. Patriot Act, OFAC regulations, Foreign Account Tax Compliance Act (FATCA) and the Foreign Corrupt Practices Act (FCPA) in order that family offices and their partners comply with the letter and spirit of all international laws.
 We believe that the core of risk management is about values, telling the truth, and doing the right thing, which, in the end, speaks to the issue of putting the “right people” on the boat to guide your ship more than what risk model is in your toolbox.

 As an American firm, Privos has a zero tolerance policy and will refuse to work with any family office, their advisors, agents and partners around the world who fail to follow our rigid compliance practices and fail to follow the letter and spirit of U.S. law that governs our conduct.
 We embrace and follow the principles and practices articled in the Yates Memo (formally known as the DOJ's Individual Accountability Policy), which can be found here: https://www.justice.gov/dag/file/769036/download.
 We believe that you can win in international business by following the "rules the road" and anyone interested in not following US law should not contact our firm or work with us.
+We also applaud those in the US Government and Department of Justice whose work enforcing the FPCA has cut down on global fraud, "pay-offs," and bribery by government officials; it makes doing business easier for all of us when everyone plays fairly in the same sandbox.

 Another issue in risk management is the decision a family office makes with respect to what will be the true profit center of your business.
 Is your business driven by hedging strategies or by speculation?
 Do you have transparency and proper quantitative assessment of judgment?
 Have you undertaken a review of risk management across all divisions and portfolio companies?
 Have you created an oversight and control group to review risk management decisions?
 Do you have strong internal controls?
 Do you have the right team of professionals watching your back, motivated by results?
 Finally, in the area of executive compensation within the context of a family office, the framework for linking pay to performance provides insight into risk management and whether or not there is a proper alignment of values and transparency at the fund or portfolio company level.
 Put another way, does a family office reward long-term risk management at the fund and portfolio level?
 That should be a key driver of any compensation plan.
 These are the risk management and compensation drivers that our people are working on with our family office partners.